ThisIsLorenzo/PFAS_Trophic_Magnification/README.md

 - `/figs/supplements/figS23.pdf`: Diagram illustrating the structure of the relational database of the extracted data.

 ### Data extraction from plots (`/metaDigitise/Raw_data.csv`)
+Contains data extracted from plots of published literature using the metaDigitise software.
-Contains data extracted from published literature using the metaDigitise software.
+- `/metaDigitise/Raw_data.csv`: Contains data extracted from plots of published literature using the metaDigitise software.
+- `/metaDigitise/caldat`: Software-related files.
+- `/metaDigitise/figures`: Figures from the literature which were used to extract data using the metaDigitise software.

 ### Project file
 `PFAS_Trophic_Magnification.Rproj` - RStudio project file for convenient access to the complete analysis environment.